kakhil2004/portfolio/src/routes/exp/aevip/+page.md

 ## 2. Creating Basic algorithms
 ---
 #### Understanding the system
 This was my first time working with **ROS** so it took a week to understand the master slave system and the relevant nodes.
 After that I was able to create simple algorithms to get the car moving around a track.
 Here was a simple wall following algorithm I made!

+##### Algorithm

 <div class="video-container">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/N_wLJqZBL7o?si=iilT77tWwscr4pcf" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>